-When you open the Graphic view for the first time after creating a camera group, all the cameras in that group are listed at the right margin of the previously defined background image with a camera icon 3.
+When you open the Graphic view for the first time after creating a camera group, all cameras in that group are listed at the right margin of the previously defined background image with a camera icon 3.

-Fig. 56: Configuring the Graph View layout
+Fig. 53: Configuring the Graph View layout

-- 1. To arrange the cameras according to their actual positions on the background image, open the edit mode by clicking on . - 2.
-To do so, move the mouse pointer over the camera icon.
+- 2. To do so, move the mouse pointer over the camera icon.
 Two icons are shown. - 3.
-Click on 🚯 and drag the camera icon to the desired location. - 4.
-Click on to save the changes.
+Click on 🚱 and drag the camera icon to the desired location. - 4.
+Click on for to save the changes.

 See also: Group Views, p.
-197
+206